outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - the output of the previous sub-intent can be used as input to this workflow
               - the 'adjacent inputs of the solution (derived from solution requirements)' can be input to the 'connect' function
                 - meaning the 'problem structures' should be connected to the 'solution-adjacent inputs'
+        - these sub-intents of each workflow are each problem-solving intents, bc they all add useful information to use a solution automation workflow, even if the current workflow cant be completed (just the sub-intent is completed)

       - identify useful structures like 'alternate structures' that can be combined to create solution automation workflows which are not default components of solution automation workflows (solutions, problem-solving intents, etc)
         - example: the 'iteration' structure of a 'for loop' is the corresponding structure of 'try every possible solution, score each one, and compare scores' or 'try every possible solution & score each one, until one score is above the solution score threshold', as 'for loops' are often used to 'build a reduced list out of another list'
         - similarly, the 'function parameters' (inputs, values being changed) & 'function return values or value changes' (outputs) are corresponding structures of the 'find input-output sequences that connect problem/solution' workflow
+        - the 'filter the solution space' workflow also corresponds to the 'iteration to reduce a set' structure represented by a for loop with a filter applied to a list
         - given that core logic structures are corresponding structures of core workflows, combining core logic structures as components of other workflows is a way to generate workflows

       - identify useful structures (like 'inputs') of solution automation workflows and identify methods to convert structures into those requirements, to select which workflow to apply when one is more optimal than other